 You can also take the train to London from most major cities and hundreds of towns near London – but beware, trains in the UK have a reputation for being notoriously expensive, especially if you’re coming from the north!
 However, if you’re travelling from a closer city – like Oxford or Birmingham – the train is an affordable option.

-If you’re keen to join the ranks of the thousands of people complaining daily about great British traffic, car rental is also a possibility.
-Sitting on traffic for hours on end may be aggravating, but it can’t be denied that it’s an authentic British experience!
+If you’re keen to join the ranks of the thousands of people complaining daily about great British traffic, car rental is also a possibility and widely available throughout the capital and airport with Heathrow Airport being the most popular rental location.
+Sitting in traffic for hours on end may be aggravating, but it can’t be denied that it’s an authentic British experience!

 All jokes aside, a car is a good way to see some rural areas that are difficult to reach by train, but if you’re sticking to the cities, I’d recommend just taking public transport – you won’t want to be driving around London anyway.
 Also, if you are thinking of renting a car while you’re backpacking London, remember that there is very little parking in the city and if you do find it, you might have to take out a loan to cover the costs.
 If you are renting a car to see other spots of the UK, I’d recommend staying out of the city centre where you can park.
 There’s a little bit more about car rental in the UK later in this post!

 Getting Around London